I sure as hell did.

-I had to lose over 150 pounds in order to realize that thin does not necessarily equal happy or healthy.
+Shortly after I lost 150 pounds I realized that ‘thin’ does not necessarily equal happy or healthy.
 You can imagine my disappointment when I realized, at a size 6, that I was just as miserable as I’d been at a size 26.
-But if being fat wasn’t the problem, then what the hell was the problem?
+But if being fat hadn’t been the problem, then what the hell was the problem?

-- Assuming, of course, that you want what I have, are interested in making a change, and you cotton to my ramblings.
+- Assuming, of course, that you want what I have, are interested in making healthy changes, and that you cotton to my ramblings.
 If not, we can still hang, but maybe you should get your info elsewhere. ↩